William Jacob Cuppy

 with support from the Community.

 Credits.
 This page was last revised on September 24, 2019.
-This page originally submitted on September 20, 2019, by Kern Butler of Auburn, Indiana.
-This page has been viewed 75 times since then.
+It was originally submitted on September 20, 2019, by Kern Butler of Auburn, Indiana.
+This page has been viewed 121 times since then and 17 times this year.
 Photos: 1. submitted on September 20, 2019, by Kern Butler of Auburn, Indiana.
 2. submitted on September 21, 2019, by Kern Butler of Auburn, Indiana. • Andrew Ruppenstein was the editor who published this page.